-Carotenes and polyphenols have also been proven to prevent redness and some skin damage from the sun.
-You can find a little research on antioxidants that protect your skin from the sun here:
+Carotenes and polyphenols have also been shown to prevent redness and support your skin during sun exposure.
+You can find a little research on antioxidants that promote your defenses against the effects of sun exposure here:

 You need antioxidants to prevent free radical damage and lead a healthy life, and obtaining a variety of antioxidants from different foods in a healthy diet seems like a wise choice.